eliabieri/wg_display/project_report.md

 - **Beautifying the display UI**
   Currently, the display UI is very simple.
   It would be nice to add some more styling to make it look nicer.
+- **Improved error handling**
+  Various places in the codebase can `panic`.
+  Some of these could be refactored to handle errors gracefully.
 - **User authentication**
   The current state of the project does not provide any authentication.
   This means that anyone with access to the network can change the configuration.